Create reuseable Zero Trust rules

 OR operators - anything in the list will meet the criteria.
 However, if you include values in the Require field, these work like

-You can set a group to be the default for your Cloudflare for Teams account.
+You can set a group to be the default for your Zero Trust account.
 Any new policy that you create will, by default, include that group as its basic rule.
 To make an existing group the default, click Edit.
 To create a new group as the default, click Add a Group.

-This example creates a new default group which will allow anyone with an
+For example, you could create a new default group which will allow anyone with a

-@cloudflare.com address or the two contractor emails to reach an assigned application.
+@cloudflare.com address or other individual email addresses, such as email addresses of contractors, to reach an assigned application.
 Click Save.

 The page will tag the default group as

 Default.
 You can quickly see the rule contents by clicking on the arrow to the left to expand the rules inside of a group.

 You can now use this group in any new or existing application.
 To add to a new application, navigate to the

 Groups can be used in both self-hosted and external SaaS applications.
 This example will use a self-hosted application.

 In the next page, give the application a name and set the subdomain or URL where the Access policy will apply.